callmephilip/callmephilip.github.io/content/posts/be-careful-with-your-html-ids-especially-in-htmx.md

 To my surprise, SOME of my files seemed to be stuck in the endless uploading phase despite uploads completing successfully.
 I think by now you see where this is going.

-HTMX was pushing OOB updates with ids like `id="3a1b5cfa"` that were rejected by `document.querySelectorAll` while an ID like `id="a1b5cfa"` would work just fine (because it starts with a letter, not digit).
+HTMX was pushing OOB updates with IDs like `id="3a1b5cfa"` that were rejected by `document.querySelectorAll` while an ID like `id="a1b5cfa"` would work just fine (because it starts with a letter, not digit).
 I fixed this by adding a `file-` prefix to all the element IDs